 This year I will again be giving my CEO report on all things PRECorp.
 I will be talking about PRECorp's Strategy, the Moonshot, and essentially our near-term and long-term strategy and how we are moving the ball.
 Our world has changed tremendously since March 2020.
-It's not something you can plan for.
+It's not

+"If you know Walt, you know his penchant for phrasing things so perfectly - and sometimes so creatively - that even a CEO can understand them." something you can plan for.
 However, I am proud of the flexibility and resiliency the PRECorp Team has exhibited helping us manage through the first COVID-19 "lockdown".
 All this while continuing to provide you, our valued members, affordable and reliable service.
 Compounding the pandemic with the economic impacts in our state, these skills will be even more important as we navigate a future of uncertainty together.